 Storing Cooked Bacon

-Reheat by placing the bacon on a plate lined with paper towels.
-Cover with an additional paper towel and microwave for 30 seconds to 1 minute.
+- Reheat: Place the chilled or frozen bacon on a plate lined with paper towels.
+Cover with an additional paper towel and microwave at 30-second intervals, until heated through.

 FAQs on Baking Bacon